microsoft/Reactors/workshop-resources/ai-services/AI_1/computer-vision-translator/translator.md

 > **NOTE:** The tab at the beginning of the line of code is required.
 Python uses tab levels to identify enclosures, and we want to put the call to `extract_text_from_message` inside `index`.
 It should be in line with the existing comment.

-We pass in the lines of code we wish to translate, which is stored in `messages`, and then the code of the language we want to target for translation.
+We pass in the lines of code we wish to translate (which is stored in `messages`), and then the code of the language we want to target for translation.
 As mentioned before, the source language will be detected automatically.

 ## Test the site

 The last (and best?) step is to test our changes!
-From the home page select **Translate a sign** or navigate to **http://localhost:5000/translate**.
+From the home page, select **Translate a sign** or navigate to **http://localhost:5000/translate**.
 It should look something like this:

 ![Screenshot of updated page with language dropdown](../images/vision_added_translate.png)